How to Get Nail Polish Out of Carpet: 7 Easy Methods

 White Vinegar

-White vinegar is a versatile and effective cleaning agent, particularly useful for removing nail polish stains from carpets due to its acidic nature.
-It breaks down the pigments in nail polish, making it easier to lift the stain from the carpet fibers.
+White vinegar serves as a powerful and adaptable cleaning agent, making it particularly effective for tackling nail polish stains on carpets due to its acidic properties.
+It works by breaking down the pigments found in nail polish, facilitating the removal of the stain from the carpet fibers.

 Using White Vinegar